 - The company’s assets include seven hydroelectric renewable energy generation facilities and two combustion turbines providing a total generation capacity of approximately 80 megawatts.
-UPPCO owns approximately 3,500 miles of primary and secondary distribution lines and about 854 miles of service lines that traverse some of the most heavily wooded areas in Michigan.
+UPPCO owns approximately 4,354 distribution line miles traverse some of the most heavily wooded areas in Michigan.
 UPPCO also operates 58 distribution substations.

 - UPPCO was incorporated in 1947 through a merger of three utilities — Houghton County Electric Light Company, Copper District Power Company and Iron Range Light and Power Company.
 Houghton County Electric Light Company previously acquired the interests of Peninsula Electric Light and Power Company, which was organized in Michigan’s Keweenaw Peninsula in 1884, just five years after Edison’s incandescent bulb put the practical use of electricity at the fingertips of everyone.